MTG/essentia.js/README.md

 ## Setup

-You can find the pre-compiled modules in the `builds/` directory.
+You can find the pre-compiled modules in the `builds/` [directory](builds/) and some live web demos [here](https://mtg.github.io/essentia.js-examples/).

-If you need to recompile the bindings, you can either use the docker or build everything from source on your local system.
+If you need to recompile the builds, you can either use the docker or build everything from source on your local system.

 ### Using docker